cspannos/native-rollups-website/docs/a_faq.md

 ### Where can I find more detailed documentation and research on native rollups?

-You can access in-depth resources at:
+You can access resources at:

 - **Repositories:** [Explore code, meeting notes, and ongoing projects.](https://github.com/native-rollups)